git-disl/MSJE/README.md

-# MSJE: Learning TFIDF Enhanced Joint Embedding for Recipe-Image Cross-Modal Retrieval Service

-This repository contains the code to train and evaluate models from the paper:
+MSJE is a prototype system for the paper:
 _Learning TFIDF Enhanced Joint Embedding for Recipe-Image Cross-Modal Retrieval Service_

 [//]: # ( If you find this code useful, please consider citing:)